 For those of you looking for a more structured workout plan, have a look at some of these workout DVD’s.
 I’m currently in the middle of using the Skogg System Kettlebell program.
 The instructor looks super intimidating judging from the cover.
 However, I’m finding him to use just the right amount of encouragement and motivation in his speaking with the audience.
 It’s a challenge, but you don’t have to be a body-builder to follow along.

 How about a little more social interaction with your kettlebell workouts?
 I find Instagram to be a great source of inspiration and workout challenges.
 You’d be amazed at some of the creativity that Instagram users come up with.
 There are kettlebell workouts for mobility, strength, flexibility, range, and endurance.
 There’s a lot of variety.
 You’ll likely even see celebrities using kettlebells during their workouts from time to time.
 Try the hashtag #kettlebellworkouts the next time you’re on Instagram.

 How Fast You Lose Weight With Kettlebells Depends On You

 I know, that’s an obvious statement.
 However, when it comes down to it, no one else is going to really hold you accountable.
-What you put in your body and how frequent you work out are completely up to you.
+What you put in your body and how frequently you work out are completely up to you.
 Never lose sight of the big picture.
 Just because you didn’t reach your goal within a certain time frame doesn’t mean you failed.